Ashish-Langhe/DashboardUI/README.md

 # DashboardUI
-A SwiftUI to demonstrate stylish DashboardUI design,
+A SwiftUI to demonstrate stylish DashboardUI design.